glanton/robocritic/README.md

 # Robocritic
 Robocritic is a Python-based machine learning binary text classifier.
-It uses a bag-of-words approach to parse text, and either a naive Bayes or random forest for training and classification.
+It uses a bag-of-words approach to parse text and either a naive Bayes or random forest for training and classification.

 The "critic" in Robocritc is simply a reflection of the datasets used in its development.
 It can potentially be applied toward any binary text classification problem.
 Emphasis on _binary_.
 Training datasets with more or fewer than two classes will not pass validation.